Visual Studies Minor

 - Visual Literacy

-Both the Gateway and the Capstone courses must be taken at Haverford College.
+Both the Introduction and the Capstone courses must be taken at Haverford College.
 Additionally, at least two of the four elective courses must be taken at Haverford, Bryn Mawr, or Swarthmore in order to be counted for the Visual Studies Minor.

 Research & Outreach